IdeasClinicUWaterloo/W26_HealthTech_Innovation_Challenge_Guides/Machine_Vision/GUIDE.md

 Numpy: For matrix and array operations.
 Tensorflow:

-You can use the 'requirements.txt' file in this folder and run this one-line command in the terminal: pip install -r requirements.txt
+You can use the `requirements.txt'` file in this folder and run this one-line command in the terminal: `pip install -r requirements.txt`